User Tools

 Did some segments start too soon?
 Too late?
 Do some segments run on too long, or not quite long enough?

-At that point you can start using other keys, such as [S] to shorten a segment, or [L] to lengthen a segment.
+At that point you can start using other keys, such as [S] to shorten a segment, or [L] to lengthen a segment (by one second).

 (click on a segment first to select it)